Different Types Of Heels – A Beginner’s Guide

 21. Ankle Booties

 Come winter, you need lots of boots; and to add a little style to your winter outfits, go with ankle length boots with heels that are stylish, yet do the job for you.
+Certified image consultant Paola Farina says, “I always recommend to pair these boots with similar colored tights to give the appearance of a slender and long silhouette.”

 Fashion Tip – Black ankle length booties are a must while camel colored ones set you apart and make you effortlessly stylish.